Job Title: Nutrition Education Specialist

 Reports to: Nutrition Services Manager

-The Nutrition Education Specialist is a position designed to support the goals and objectives of The Idaho Foodbank’s Nutrition Education Program, Cooking Matters, through program delivery.
-This individual will work under the supervision and guidance of the Nutrition Services Manager, Branch Manager and Program Director.
-The Nutrition Education Specialist is responsible for the implementation and coordination of nutrition education programs and classes intended for the low-income population and the general public.
+The Nutrition Education Specialist is a position designed to support the goals and objectives of The Idaho Foodbank’s Nutrition Education Program including nutrition education and interventions with network partners in Southwest Idaho.
+The Nutrition Education Specialist is responsible for the implementation and coordination of nutrition education programs intended for low-income neighbors and the general public.
 Duties and responsibilities are subject to change in order to meet the needs of current and future program demands, fulfilling the immediate and growth needs.
-This position works remotely from home.
+This individual will work under the supervision and guidance of the Nutrition Services Manager and Programs & Partnerships Director.
+This position requires regular in-state travel.

 Principle Duties and Responsibilities: